ghostbyte-dev/.github/profile/README.md

 ## 🚀 About Us

-Ghostbyte is an independent software studio based in Austria, run by Daniel and Emanuel.
+Ghostbyte is an independent software studio based in Austria, founded by Daniel and Emanuel Hiebeler.
-We specialize in crafting web and mobile applications with a strong focus on:
+We specialize in crafting web and mobile applications with a strong focus on design and usability.

-- **User-centric design**
-- **Open-source principles**
-- **Cross-platform performance**
-- **Simplicity and speed**

 Our projects reflect our passion for clean code, beautiful UI, and accessible tech.